UML-WebDev/Club-Information/Reference.md

 # Reference

 A rough guide on how to make the best of this club and be prepared.

 ----
 ## Basic Understanding of HTML/CSS/JS
-You certainly don't have to be an expert, but having a basic understanding of what they are and what their roles are will help you learn faster.
+You certainly don't have to be an expert, but having a basic understanding of what they are and what their roles is will help you learn faster.

 #### Resources
 * https://www.codecademy.com/